 There is so much beautiful scenery to enjoy in Alaska, some of which is only accessible by train.
 The Alaska railroad offers the unique opportunity to see glaciers, waterfalls, and wildlife like never before.
-These four spectacular Alaska train trips put the Last Frontier into a whole new light.
+These four spectacular Alaska train trips cast America's largest state in a whole new light.

 You’ve probably heard about touring Alaska by ship or bus, but did you know that the state also has an extensive railroad?
 Experiencing Alaska by train can take you to sights you may never get to see otherwise.
 Plus, some tours combine time riding the rails with outdoor activities like hiking, biking, and kayaking.

 Spencer Glacier Rail and Trail

 Hop on a train in Anchorage and head to Spencer Lake for this one-of-a-kind, 10-hour railroad and hiking day trip.
 On the way to your destination, take in the breathtaking beauty of the Chugach National Forest as you pass through Girdwood and Whittier.
 You’ll then enter the Placer Valley for a unique view only accessible by train.
 Next up is the magnificent Spencer Glacier where you’ll have a chance to spot wildlife like wolves, bears, coyotes, and moose.
 Your last stop will be at Spencer Whistle Stop to embark on a two-mile narrated hike out to Spencer Lake.
 After you’ve immersed yourself in nature and scenery, the train will take you on a short trip to Portage, where a bus will be waiting to bring you back to Anchorage.
 This unforgettable tour leaves daily at 9:45 am from May 28 – September 19, and adult tickets are $135.95.
 Holland America Group employees receive discounts on certain excursions, so ask your hiring manager for more details.